WDI-SEA/react-development-course-materials/06-Applied Practice/05-introduction-to-full-stack-app-code-along.md

 **Talking Points**:

-We've learned a lot about the modern tooling and practicing around the React ecosystem over the past couple of days.
 A lot of modern JavaScript is focused on knowing the right tools for the job.
 Today we will be pulling in everything we've learned about Node and React to build a full stack application using the MERN stack.

 </aside>